bytecodealliance/lucet/docs/src/Compiling-on-Linux.md

 date.
 Most distributions now include LLVM 8 or LLVM 9, so that an additional installation is not required to compile to WebAssembly .

-On distributions such as Ubuntu (> 18.04) and Debian, the following command installs the
+On distributions such as Ubuntu (19.04 or newer) and Debian (bullseye or newer), the following command installs the prerequisites:
-prerequisites:

 ```sh
 apt install curl ca-certificates clang lld cmake